 Did you find a great image on your favorite blog that you want to upload to Cricut Design Space?
 Or do you want to add a cute photo of your kids to make a print and cut magnet?
+Yes, you can upload your own images to use with your Cricut!
 Here’s how to upload your own images into Cricut Design Space.
 This post contains affiliate links.

 If you’ve used any older versions of cutting machine software, then you may be intimidated by uploading your own images into Cricut Design Space.
 With my older Cricut Expression machine, this was not even a possibility.
 When I was using a Silhouette Cameo, I could upload my JPG and PNG images but I found converting them into cut files confusing.
 The Cricut Explore Air and accompanying Design Space changed all of this for me!